 We hope to build a demonstration roof so that industrial, commercial and institutional buildings can adopt blue roof technology in the future.
 Industrial, commercial and institutional lands usually makeup 20-30 per cent of the total urban area, so there’s a great opportunity to reduce runoff.

-If you’re interested in managing stormwater on your property and live in the Credit River Watershed, CVC can help!
-Learn about our Your Green Yard program.
+If you’re interested in managing stormwater on your property and live in the Credit River Watershed, we can help.
+Learn more about programs for landowners.